Walled Gardens FAQ for Media Publishers

 VRM can help future-proof ahead of a post-cookie world where publishers can better control their own destiny.
 Admiral provides the toolset and automation for pubs to manage template or custom value exchanges with their visitors, at scale.
 Offer each visitor the right offer at the right time to increase engagement, first-party data, and ultimately revenue.

-Admiral has built a marketing automation tool with a visitor engagement layer, AI-driven journey builder, and sophisticated targeting and automation settings.
+Admiral has built a marketing automation tool with a visitor engagement layer, an AI-driven journey builder, and sophisticated targeting and automation settings.
 With a dev-light one-tag install, pubs can offer paid subscriptions, recover adblock revenue, collect visitor consent for GDPR, visitor authentication, and more across the visitor journey.

 VRM takes media publishing to the next level, up from passively hoping the content delivers, to actively building brand affinity and lifetime value.
 All while collecting greater data to inform the next offer, the next experience, and improving their direct ad sales options.